 You are encouraged to discuss proposing a Student-Initiated Connection between two or three courses with the relevant faculty, and then to propose a connection to the Committee on Educational Policy, if the following conditions are met:

 - Your proposed two-course Connection links courses from two different Areas; a three-course Connection must link courses from three different Areas.
 [The six areas are Creative Arts, History, Humanities, Math & Computer Science, Natural Sciences, Social Sciences.]
-Refer to the Area column in the Course Finder or consult with the faculty teaching the courses to ascertain the area of each course.
+Refer to the Course Catalog or consult with the faculty teaching the courses to ascertain the area of each course

 If the above are satisfied, then you may propose a two-or-three course Student-Initiated Connection by following these steps.
 Please read this list through before beginning the process to be sure you understand the timeline.

-- Starting more than 2 weeks before the deadline to submit the proposal (see above), read the Student-Initiated Connection Form and these guidelines for what defines a strong connection between courses: it is not as simple as the courses covering similar material.
+- At least 2 weeks before the deadline to submit the proposal (see above), read the Student-Initiated Connection Form (pdf) and these guidelines for what defines a strong connection between courses: it is not as simple as the courses covering similar material.

 - A minimum of 2 weeks before the deadline, consult with the faculty teaching all the relevant courses.
 [If this is impossible, consult with the chair of the relevant program.]

-- Collect the supporting material listed in the Student-Initiated Connection Form and write your proposal.
+- Collect the supporting material listed in the Student-Initiated Connection Form (pdf) and write your proposal.

 - At least 1 week before the deadline, submit your proposal to the faculty teaching each course in the Connection for their endorsement.